Education: Ed.D., Harvard University (Human Development and Psychology); M.Ed., University of California; B.A., University of California

 BSC Activities and Interests: My BSC activities include academic counseling, consulting, teaching the Reading Course, and academic advising.
 I am Coordinator of The Success-Failure Project and am the BSC liaison to Winthrop House and Elm Yard.

 I am especially interested in the meanings of "success" and "failure" in work and life and how we can create versions of “success” that are both personal and deeply satisfying.
 I welcome conversations with international students and first generation students.
-Other interests of mine include procrastination; the creation of personal meaning in work and life; conflict resolution; and issues of gender, sexuality, race, and culture.
+Other interests of mine include perfectionism and procrastination; the creation of personal meaning in work and life; conflict resolution; and issues of gender, sexuality, race, and culture.

 Outside the BSC: I currently co-teach a course at MIT that explores the relationship between international development, economic poverty, and environmental sustainability.
 I am a licensed psychologist.